Elena-Hrechyk/test-task-tweet-card/README.md

 2. If you push a button `Follow` or `Following` the numbers of followers will change
 3. Button status doesn't change when page is refreshed
 4. Button `Load more` load next three tweet cards
-5. You can use a filter if you onli want to see one type of tweet cards
+5. You can use a filter if you only want to see one type of tweet cards